Writing Retreat for PhD students with research interest in sustainability

-PhD students from universities in Sweden, Germany, France and South Africa are visiting Visby on 8 - 15 April to participate in writing workshops at Campus Gotland and to focus on individual research projects on sustainability issues related to economy, energy, industrial processes, equality, social movements and political mobilization.
+PhD students from universities in Sweden, Germany, France and South Africa are visiting Visby on 8 - 15 April to participate in writing workshops at Campus Gotland and to focus on individual research projects on sustainability issues related to economy, energy, industrial processes, equality, social movements and political mobilisation.

 This is the second year that Campus Gotland is hosting a writing retreat for PhD students engaged in sustainability.
 One of the initiators is Jenny Helin, Senior lecturer at Department of Business Studies at Uppsala University, who have organised similar activities at other universities in Sweden and abroad.